Feature comparison

 Adobe Commerce offers three deployment models:

-This comparison focuses on the differences between software-as-a-service (SaaS) and platform-as-a-service (PaaS) models, which provide different levels of customization, extensibility, and control over your commerce implementation.
+This comparison focuses on the differences between software-as-a-service (SaaS) and platform-as-a-service (PaaS) models.
+These models provide different levels of customization, extensibility, and control over your Commerce implementation.

 NOTE